 The History Colorado Center’s exhibit Zoom In: The Centennial State in 100 Objects highlights the history of Colorado through the stories behind a hundred objects drawn mostly from the History Colorado collection.
 At the end of the exhibit, visitors are asked to fill out a card telling us what they think the 101st object should be.
-Through occasional blog posts—starting with this one—we’ll share visitors’ 101st object suggestions and how we’re responding to them.
+In this blog post we share about visitors’ 101st object suggestions and how we’re responding to them.

 Reading the cards we’ve received from visitors to date has been an interesting experience indeed.
 The suggestions so far include: